-Hello, have I got a treat for you today!!
-Lemon Blueberry Cupcakes.
-I know, I hardly ever post cupcake recipes, but today, well, I had this big punnet of beautiful, juicy, Blueberries sitting in the fridge, waiting to be eaten.
-Then I noticed the lemons.
+Hello, I have an incredibly delicious treat for you today, these Lemon Blueberry Cupcakes.
+I know, I hardly ever post cupcake recipes, except today, I had this big punnet of beautiful, juicy, blueberries sitting in the fridge, waiting to be eaten.
+And then I noticed the lemons.
 I love lemon, the flavour, the scent and these lemons are super special – they are called Eureka lemons.
-What a cool name??!
-So I had a little think to myself (mostly a dangerous pursuit!!) and decided it was time to make me some cupcakes.
+What a cool name.
+So I had a little think to myself (mostly a dangerous pursuit!) and decided it was time to make me some cupcakes.

-When I say me I mean our family.
-We all love a good cupcake and as I don’t make them very often they really are a treat.
-I must confess though, that two of these cupcakes didn’t make it throught to the frosting stage – my daughter and I snaffled one each whilst they were still warm.
+Actually, when I say me I mean our family.
+Because all of us enjoy a cupcake and as I don’t make them very often they really are a treat.
+Although I must confess that two of these cupcakes didn’t make it throught to the frosting stage, because my daughter and I snaffled one each whilst they were still warm.
 Mmm.
 Totally worth it.
-Jammy pods of sweet, warm blueberry in a moist lemon crumb, yep no guilt felt at all!!
+Jammy pods of sweet, warm blueberry in a moist lemon crumb, yep no guilt felt at all.
 In fact you could make these and skip the frosting stage completely and they’d still be knockout delicious!

-The Frosting on these Lemon Blueberry Cupcakes totally sends them over the top.
-Using fresh lemon juice ensures the frosting is the perfect balance to an already wonderful cupcake.
-It adds another dimension of sweet/tart creaminess that simply makes these cupcakes awesome.
+Warning, the frosting on these Lemon Blueberry Cupcakes totally sends them over the top.
+Since using fresh lemon juice ensures the frosting is the perfect balance to an already wonderful cupcake.
+And it adds another dimension of sweet/tart creaminess that simply makes these cupcakes awesome.

-I actually had to resist adding some sparkles to these cupcakes – because sparkles??
+I actually had to resist adding some sparkles to these cupcakes, because sparkles??
 I held back as the blueberry, polka dot studded frosting looked so pure and, well, perfect.
-If you want to add sprinkles or sparkles, just know I’m good with that.
+However, If you want to add sprinkles or sparkles, just know I’m good with that.

 Recipe : Makes 12 Lemon Blueberry Cupcakes